zakodium-oss/react-kbs/README.md

 ### Disable global shortcuts

 It may be useful in some cases to disable all global shortcuts (for example when a dialog is open).
-To do this, you can call the `useKbsDisableGlobal` hook.
+To do this, call the `useKbsDisableGlobal` hook:

 ```js
 import { useKbsDisableGlobal } from 'react-kbs';